Commencement Ceremony Participation

 Please fill out the Graduate Candidacy for Graduation/Comprehensive Exam Form and return it to the Office of Graduate Studies in Dwight Hall, Room 202 or mail the form with your check to the address listed.
 Should you have any questions please contact Ms. Kimberly Hardy by email at email@example.com, or by phone at 508-626-4558.

 Academic Regalia (Caps and Gowns)

 Participation in the ceremony requires that a cap and gown be worn.
-The cost of the graduate regalia package is $39.50.
-This includes the cap, gown, hood, and tassel.
+The base cost of the graduate regalia package is $39.50.
+This includes the customize FSU gown, cap, hood, and black tassel.